 Updated travel advice

-It is now mandatory to wear a face covering on public transport.
+It is no longer mandatory to wear a face covering on public transport.

-You must wear a face covering, unless exempt, whilst travelling on all public transport and whilst at stations and interchanges.
+However, we would encourage you to wear a face covering, unless exempt, whilst travelling on all public transport and whilst at stations.

 Plan ahead of your journey